CMMC

 What does DFARS 252.204-7012 require?

-DFARS 252.204-7012 requires defense contractors handling Covered Defense Information to implement adequate security per NIST SP 800-171 Revision 2 (110 controls), report cyber incidents to the Department of Defense within 72 hours via dibnet.dod.mil, preserve affected media for 90 days, submit malicious software to the DoD Cyber Crime Center, ensure cloud computing services meet FedRAMP Moderate equivalency, and flow the clause to subcontractors handling Covered Defense Information.
+DFARS 252.204-7012 requires defense contractors handling Covered Defense Information to implement adequate security per NIST SP 800-171 (Revision 2 is the operative baseline under current DoD policy and DFARS PGI; the clause text itself does not specify a revision number, requiring implementation “as soon as practical, but not later than December 31, 2017”).
+Contractors must report cyber incidents to the Department of Defense within 72 hours via dibnet.dod.mil, preserve affected media for 90 days, submit malicious software to the DoD Cyber Crime Center, ensure cloud computing services meet FedRAMP Moderate equivalency, and flow the clause to subcontractors providing operationally critical support or handling Covered Defense Information.

 Does CMMC 2.0 replace DFARS 7012 compliance?